quixio/quix-docs/docs/platform/tutorials/data-science/3-data.md

 # View and store the data

-With the Quix Platform it's easy to visualize your data in a powerful and flexible way, you can see the data in real-time as well as viewing historical data.
+With the Quix Platform it's easy to visualize your data in a powerful and flexible way, you can see the data in real time, as well as viewing historical data.

-The Quix Platform was designed for real-time data, so if you want to see data-at-rest for any topic you must turn on data persistence for that specific topic (You'll do this [below](#historical-data)).
+The Quix Platform was designed for real-time data, so if you want to see data-at-rest for any topic you must turn on data persistence for that specific topic.
+You'll do this in the section on [historical](#historical-data)).

 ## Real-time data